 BEN-HADAD, THE HUMAN GOD DID NOT WIN.

 He was King of Aram (Aramian), modern Syria, headquartered in Damascus.
 The man had an endless nag for meddling in the affairs of God’s people.
 He was like a cancer, eating away at others by destroying himself.
 These were tough times for Israel and Judah and Ben-Hadad made it tougher.
 He, like so many others, under-estimated God’s involvement with His people.
 It was not because they were better, but because this man mocked God Almighty.
-Ben-Hadad saw himself as a son of his god and learned some very severe lessons that ended badly (Ga.6: 7).
+Ben-Hadad saw himself as a son of his god and learned some very severe lessons that ended badly (Galatians 6:7).

 King Ahab was more than worried.
 What could he do with 232 officers and 7000 against a host of Aramians?
 A messenger of God appeared out of nowhere and instructed Ahab that 232 men shall be needed to confuse and scatter Ben-Hadad’s forces.
 They were too drunk to fight from celebrating their alliance.
 When the small group appeared, Ben-Hadad presumed that they were meeting his demands and not a sword.
 Ben-Hadad managed to escape on a horse and began to analyze his failure.
 He believed that Israel had many gods and that they were basically gods of the mountain and that was why they were defeated.
 They regrouped and decided to take on Israel in the valley where their gods would be weaker.
 Again, Ben-Hadad’s gods did not show.
 Israel’s small army routed the Arameans at the counseling of another man of God.
 Ben-Hadad fled and hid in a town.
 He and his officers dressed in sackcloth and begged for mercy.
 King Ahab let him live in return for giving back the towns Ben-Hadad had invaded and plundered.
 Ahab could also open shop in Samaria with a treaty.